 The first and most obvious is that it is hugely wasteful.
-Manufacturers make most plastic packaging from petroleum, the polluting fossil fuels which the energy industry is working on getting rid of.
-If you're using renewable energy sources but still buying plastic packaging, your money is still going towards sustaining the oil industry.
+Manufacturers make most plastic packaging from petroleum, the polluting fossil fuel which the energy industry is working on getting rid of.
+If you're using renewable energy sources but still buying plastic packaging, your money is still going toward sustaining the oil industry.

 No one quite knows how many plastic bags are in the ocean, but the problem is massive because they blow out of landfills and are carelessly discarded.

 According to the World Watch Institute, we eventually recycle less than 1% of plastic bags.
 This is bad news considering how much plastic packaging contributes to waste in several world regions.
 It also doesn't help that large amounts of our plastic packaging result in litter on the streets or in the ocean.

 In Europe, plastic packaging accounts for 59% of packaging1 (when measured by weight).
 In the US, that number is closer to 65%.
 Plastic packaging is a $700 billion industry that won't slow down until the consumers decide that we've had enough.

 The impact of plastic packaging is most felt in our ecosystem, where human activities threaten marine life daily.
 Our plastic packaging goes from our waste bins to garbage trucks, where much of them blows into the streets and then water bodies as litter.
 Even the plastic packaging and plastic containers that get to landfills still find their way to the water.
 A SPREP report shows that Up to 80% of ocean plastic pollution enters the ocean from land3.